Brielle Biermann Reignites NeNe Leakes Feud With Scathing Instagram Diss: You’re ‘Extinct’

 Of course Shade Room fans instantly noticed Brielle’s insulting comment made by her verified account, and they had a few WORDS for the 20-year-old. “@briellebiermann girl have some respect for you elders, hasn’t your momma taught you some manners ?😂😂😂” one person wrote.
 Another replied, “How about you go to college or get that job at E and leave grown folks alone okay pookie 😉.”
 And while NeNe has yet to clap back, one fan seems to think Brielle has it coming. “@briellebiermann when @neneleakes clap back on your azz, take it like a grown azz woman since you like stepping out of child’s place.
 You need around 25 good azz whipping to make you a respectable young adult.”
 Click here to see Brielle’s hottest Instagram pics from 2017.

-Brielle’s unprecedented extinct comment comes after she blasted NeNe back in October for having a “cockroach-infested” bathroom, which NeNe claimed was racist.
+Brielle’s unprecedented “extinct” comment comes after she blasted NeNe back in October for having a “cockroach-infested” bathroom, which NeNe claimed was racist.
 What happened was, Brielle took a Snapchat video at NeNe’s new home, and in it, she pointed out a large bug crawling on the bathroom floor.
 Nene did NOT let Brielle get away with that one. “@briellebiermann We don’t have roaches!
 If you found 1, u brought it with u or it fell outta yo funky p****!
 Please know I will get You all the way together when you start f***ing wit me and mine!,” the reality star wrote on Instagram along with the Snapchat video.
 “Go somewhere and let the air outta those fake lips, fake titties and fake a** because you will never be @kylejenner [sic].”
+Whoa!
+Is it just us, or do these two need to take a step back?

 Tell us, HollywoodLifers — do you think Brielle has crossed the line?
 Are you fed up with her pursuing drama?